-- Have read and understood the operational processes to provide the service as described in the [service specification](#); - Be familiar with the parts of [NICE guideline \(NG136\) Hypertension in adults: diagnosis and management](#) relevant to their role in the service; and - Complete training (e-learning or face-to-face) on how to use the BP monitoring equipment which should be provided by their equipment manufacturer.
+- Have read and understood the operational processes to provide the service as described in the [service specification](#); - Be familiar with the [NICE guideline \(NG136\) Hypertension in adults: diagnosis and management](#); and - Complete training (e-learning or face-to-face) on how to use the BP monitoring equipment which should be provided by their equipment manufacturer.
 Many equipment manufacturers provide short video guides/training on how to use their equipment.

 The whole pharmacy team can proactively promote this service and support the recruitment of patients.
 Teams should be briefed on the service and coached on how to best approach people about the service.
-A pharmacy team introductory briefing sheet and a guide on how to recruit patients is available at [cpe.org.uk/hypertension](#).
+A pharmacy team introductory briefing sheet and a guide on how to recruit patients is available at cpe.org.uk/hypertension.

-Pharmacy staff wanting to undertake optional training on hypertension, understanding vascular risk and behaviour change interventions can find training resources listed under training requirements in the 'What do pharmacy owners need to do to provide the service?' section at [cpe.org.uk/hypertension](#).
+Pharmacists and pharmacy technicians wanting to undertake optional training on hypertension, understanding vascular risk and behaviour change interventions can find training resources listed under training requirements in the 'What do pharmacy owners need to do to provide the service' section at cpe.org.uk/hypertension.